 Peder Stette was 24 years old when he took over the family company Peter Stette AS.
 He had then completed studies at Ålesund engineering college and officer training in the army’s ordnance regiment.
 He also worked for a time as an engineer at Midsund Bruk and for the Langsten group.
 Stette was CEO of Peter Stette, which has been a supplier to the fishing industry since the 1970s, until the merger with Optimar.
 He is now CTO of the latter.

 From an early stage, Stette believed that fishing would become one of Norway’s most automated industries within a few years.
 He therefore increased his company’s involvement in research and development, in collaboration with customers.
 As a director of Salmon Evolution and owner of a 3.3 per cent shareholding, he wants to continue this thinking.

 Skarvøy has experience and background from the aquaculture sector, occupying key positions since the early 1990s in Pan Fish, Marine Harvest as regional manager, and Salmar Organic and Salmar Rauma as CEO.
 The last two companies merged to form Salmar Farming, where Skarvøy was regional manager until 2016.

 He is concerned to build a profitable and sustainable business in the local community, with attention concentrated on entrepreneurial expertise as well as technology which reduces many of the challenges facing the aquaculture industry today

 Extending The Ocean Potential

-We will be a lighthouse for sustainable development of quality seafood.
+We will be a beacon for sustainable development of quality seafood.